-The PGC5000 Generation 2 analyzer is compatible with version 4.2.1, and greater, of the STAR Data Management System.
+The PGC5000 analyzer is compatible with early versions (before version 4) of the STAR Data Management System.

 Each analyzer has a temperature code (T-Rating) listed on the nameplate.
 This T-Rating indicates the temperature classification of the area in which the analyzer has been designed to operate.
 T-Ratings and area classifications for analyzer locations are determined and supplied by the customer.